-To increase the productivity of a meeting many steps can be taken beforehand to facilitate this change.
+To increase the productivity of a meeting many steps can be taken beforehand.
 One of these steps is making an agenda that is well structured to keep the discussion on track and moving forward.
-During the meeting recording all the action items and decisions can lead to an improvement in productivity as each member won’t be lost afterward.
+During the meeting recording, all the action items and decisions can lead to an improvement in productivity as each member won’t be lost afterwards.

 4. Flexibility and Creative Thinking

 Sometimes in a meeting, you need to break out of the usual routine to have a creative exercise with your team.
 Coming up with innovative solutions to problems cannot simply be solved by implementing more order, but must come from a different perspective.
 To create an environment where creativity is desired, loosening the agenda and its structure can let the discussion flow and more ideas can be entertained.
 In extreme cases, having completely unstructured conversations for a set time has the potential to produce the best ideas.

 “The success of a meeting is ultimately measured by the quality of decisions made in it.”
 (41)